The challenges and joys of writing with Parkinson’s

 Lead image credit: Chris Noblet.

 Kathleen Reardon was a professor at the University of Southern California, and a visiting professor at Stanford University, US, Trinity College Dublin and University College Dublin, Ireland, and a distinguished research scholar at the Irish Management Institute, Ireland.

 She moved to Ireland shortly after her diagnosis with Parkinson’s.
 There, she began to paint and has since written two crime mystery novels, ‘Shadow Campus’ and the sequel ‘Damned If She Does’.
+Both books are available to download on Audible and iTunes.
 The third book in the trilogy will take place in West Cork, Ireland.
 She has also published ten nonfiction books on communication, negotiation and politics at work.